anandhunv/netflix_gpt/README.md

 2. Install dependencies: `npm install`
 3. Run the development server: `npm start`

-## Acknowledgments
-Special thanks to Akshay Saini for his invaluable guidance and mentorship throughout the project.

 ## Author
-[Your Name]
+Ananadhu N V

 ## License
-This project is licensed under the [License Name] License - see the LICENSE.md file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.